mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         [angular_velocity] (vector3)
     }

 This is a straightforward optimization that saves bandwidth in the common case because at any time most objects are at rest.
-It's also a _lossless_ technique because it doesn't change the the state sent over the network in any way.
+It's also a _lossless_ technique because it doesn't change the state sent over the network in any way.

 To optimize bandwidth further we need to use _lossy techniques_.
 This means we reduce the precision of the physics state when it's sent over the network.
 For example, we could bound position in some min/max range and quantize it to a precision of 1/1000th of a centimeter.
 We can use the same approach for linear and angular velocity, and for rotation we can use the _smallest three representation_ of a quaternion.